gergo888/hrm_hazi/README.md

 A playbook elvégzi a kizolgáló és a kliensoldali beállításokat, egy-egy külön play-ben.

-A paraméterek config.yml fájlban adhatók meg.
+A paraméterek a config.yml fájlban adhatók meg.